LoicSanchez/LoicSanchez/README.md

 - 👋 Hi, I’m @LoicSanchez
-- 👀 I’m interested in ServiceNow, Web Design, App Dev, Low Code, Machine Learning
+- 👀 I’m building amazing experiences on multiple platforms
-- 🌱 I’m currently learning all of the above 🤪
+- ✨ My first language is JavaScript
-- 💞️ I’m looking to collaborate on anything related to App Dev, UX or cool stuff on ServiceNow
+- 🌱 I’m currently learning new frameworks and open-source no-code

 <!---
 LoicSanchez/LoicSanchez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.